amintasvrp/NodeJS_Rocketseat/README.md

  If you contributed with this project, your name will be placed here.
 Welcome to the hall of fame :)

 ## Acknowledgments
-* JavaScript and ECMAScript 6
+* JavaScript and ECMAScript 6+
-* Knowledge about NodeJS
+* Knowledge about Node.js
 * Willingness to learn, research and develop (no laziness!)